adamrasheed/adamrasheed/case-studies/reverse-loan-guys.md

         +feature('Minimal qualifying')
 ```

-I also used SCSS (compiled into minified and autoprefixe CSS) and jquery (which was also minfied)
+I also used SCSS (compiled into minified and autoprefixed CSS) and jquery (which was also minified)

 ## Beyond Development - Setting up Marketing